lbrodsky/4eu_seminar/README.md

   - Python3 https://www.python.org/download/releases/3.0/
   - Or Python from Anaconda https://www.anaconda.com

-install e.g. Python 3.9 application (or higher version if you like):
+install e.g. Python 3.9 application (or higher if you like):
 ```
 > python-3.9.2-amd64.exe
 ```